mcolyer/hacklet-remote/README.md

 # device id and network id, keep a copy of the network id it should look
 # similar to this 0xab12

-# Edit config.yml and create a unique username and password.
+# Edit config.yml and create a unique key.

 # Run the server
 rake run